Did you read, listen, or watch the news in the last year?

 We have zero control over these events, and yet we’re encouraged to devote attention and energy to things that make us feel bad.

 Let’s hit the pause button for a short time and see how it feels.

 How do we feel during a day when we focus on what’s right in front of us versus what’s happening halfway around the world?

-To be clear, I believe there’s a huge different between being well informed about current events and staying glued to CNN 24/7.
+To be clear, I believe there’s a huge difference between being well-informed about current events and staying glued to CNN 24/7.

 I think we’ve gotten into the bad habit of confusing the one with the other.

 This media fast will help us do a better job of separating the two and identifying the situations we really care about versus the steady stream of nonsense masquerading as “important news.”

 Tips: See how long you can go.

 If you feel like sharing, I’d love to hear about your experience.

 What changed for you when you took a break?